-Brett Dean Gneixendorf Music A Winter’s Journey – Australian premiere of MSO co-commission
+Brett Dean Piano Concerto – Gneixendorf Music, a Winter’s Journey – Australian premiere of MSO co-commission

 Brahms Symphony No.4

 Beethoven Piano Concerto No.5 Emperor

 Beethoven; our contemporary.